gohugoio/hugo/content/variables/page.md

 `.Content`
 : the content itself, defined below the front matter.

+`.CurrentSection`
+: the page's current section.
+The value can be the page itself if it is a section or the homepage.

 `.Data`
 : the data specific to this type of page.